eisvillageserver/database/README.md

 # database

+NOTE: This repository is no longer updated, all relevant code is moved to INTEGRATION

 This database repository contains the functionality to SYNC our LOCAL server with the CLOUD server in terms of file metadata and the actual files

 ## Installation